 But AMT doesn’t have to be the end of the world, as long as you can afford to pay it.
 It’s not an extra tax as much as it’s an acceleration of tax you would have to pay anyway.
 If you pay AMT after exercising options, you may be entitled to an AMT tax credit that can be used to lower your tax bill in subsequent years.
 It’s advisable to speak with your tax advisor or CPA to understand if this is applicable to you.

 ISOs can be a bit trickier to exercise than NSOs because tax consequences depend on how long you hold the shares.

-If you hold on to your shares for the qualification period (two years after grant, one year after exercise) and things go well, then the stock will go up in value, and as mentioned before, you will likely only owe long-term capital gains rates when you sell.
-You may, however, still need to put up a sizable amount of cash upon exercise (depending on the strike price).
+If you hold on to your shares for the qualification period (two years after grant, one year after exercise) and things go well, then you will likely only owe long-term capital gains tax when you sell.
+You may, however, still need to put up a sizable amount of cash upon exercise, both to purchase the shares and pay any AMT if it applies.
 And it’s possible your stock’s value could just as easily go the other way, which means you would erase any potential gains – and in some cases, may have to pay out of pocket to cover taxes.

 Understanding the value of your ISOs, their vesting requirements, and your exercise strategy are crucial elements of a successful financial plan around employee equity.
 Next steps for you?